georgeglessner/NestInterface/README.md

 ?>
 ```

+**Important Notice** Nest has updated their API and a workaround is needed to login.
+Please refer to [these](https://github.com/gboudreau/nest-api/issues/110#issuecomment-570817499) instructions and use the provided `nest-login.php` file to execute.

 **Note: this does not work with 2FA.
 You will need to disable if you want to utilize this API.**

 ![homepage](images/homepage.png)